 When study after study published by leading education scholars preach that reaching students early in their academic lives is most crucial for success in high school and life, our General Assembly actually promoted one of the largest layoffs in state history.

-As a voter, I am disappointed that the last seven years with this GOP-led NCGA has fostered a calculated attack against public schools with more power and money given to entities to privatize education.
+As a voter, I am disappointed that the last ten years with this GOP-led NCGA has fostered a calculated attack against public schools with more power and money given to entities to privatize education.
 By eliminating teacher assistants, the NCGA simply weakened the effectiveness of elementary schools even more and helped substantiate the need to divert my tax money to segregate educational opportunities even more.

 As a teacher, I am disheartened that my fellow educators are being devalued.
 Yes, teacher assistants are professional educators complete with training and a passion to teach students.
 With the onslaught of state testing, curriculum changes, and political focus on student achievement, these people fight on the front lines and advocate for your children and your neighbors’ children.

 But as a parent, I am most incensed by this move to eliminate teacher assistants because my own child has tremendously benefited from the work of teacher assistants.
-Even as I write these words, my eleven-year-old red-headed, blue-eyed son, who happens to have Down Syndrome and autism, walks through the house articulating his thoughts, communicating his needs, and sharing his love to explore.
+Even as I write these words, my fourteen-year-old red-headed, blue-eyed son, who happens to have Down Syndrome and autism, walks through the house articulating his thoughts, communicating his needs, and sharing his love to explore.
 And I give much of that credit to those who teach him in school: his teachers and their assistants.

-The rationale for having eliminated teacher assistant positions actually reveals the disconnect that our elected officials have with public education.
+The rationale for eliminating teacher assistant positions actually reveals the disconnect that our elected officials have with public education.
 In June of 2015 in the Greensboro News and Record, former Sen. Tom Apodaca said, “We always believe that having a classroom teacher in a classroom is the most important thing we can do.
 Reducing class sizes, we feel, will give us better results for the students.”
 The irony in this statement is not only obvious; it is glaring.